 Nearly half of Switchback Trainees have never worked before.
 Training in a real work environment, underpinned by continuous 1-to-1 support from their Switchback Mentor, provides a vital ‘buffer zone’ in which to learn from mistakes and develop the skills and resilience needed to sustain work.
-Our current real work training partners are:

 ”Training in the cafe after prison meant I kept busy, so I didn’t fall back into something else.
 I got really into making coffee and I love working now.